joschi/test-auto-merge/README.md

 # test-auto-merge
-Test repository for auto-merge app
+Test repository for auto-merge app on master

 Added in release-180
 Added in release-180